We may earn money or products from the companies mentioned in this post.

 What about tickets on layaway through Disney or Get Away Today?

 They are being great about answering questions and helping people out so definitely reach out to them if you have questions about this.
-They have some flexibility to make changes to tickets during that same time frame (like if you forgot a child is turning 3 and now needs a ticket or forgot to buy for one member of your party).

 What about Annual Passholders

 Annual Passholders will be able to make Disneyland Reservations as well, but Disneyland has also paused all sales and renewals on Disneyland Annual Passes.

 My Annual Pass expired during the closure.

 If your Disneyland Annual Pass expired during the closure, you will notice it disappeared from the the Disneyland app.
 Disneyland offered to either refund or extend passes for the time of closure.